EXPLAINER: What is known about the China Eastern plane crash

 ———

-No. The plane that crashed was a Boeing 737-800, not the Boeing 737 Max, a newer model that was temporarily grounded worldwide following two deadly crashes in Indonesia in 2018 and Ethiopia in 2019.
+No. The plane that crashed Monday was a Boeing 737-800, not the Boeing 737 Max, a newer model that was temporarily grounded worldwide following two deadly crashes in Indonesia and Ethiopia.

+The 737-800 is a twin-engine, single-aisle plane commonly used for short and medium-haul flights.
+In a typical configuration, it has 178 seats divided between the main and premium cabins.
+Boeing has delivered more than 5,100 of them over the past 24 years, and China is the biggest market, with nearly 1,200, according to aviation consultant IBA.

-The widely used Boeing 737-800 has been flying since 1998 and has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
+The plane has been flying since 1998 and has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
 They have been involved in 22 accidents that damaged the planes beyond repair and killed 612 people.
+Boeing NG or Next Generation 737s, including the 737-800, have flown more than 116 million flights.

+In 2019, the U.S. Federal Aviation Administration ordered inspections of 38 Boeing 737 NG planes, including 737-800s, because of cracks found in a part that connects wings to the fuselage.
+The FAA did not ground the planes.

-China Eastern grounded all of its 737-800s after the crash, China's Transport Ministry said.
+After this week's crash, China Eastern grounded all of its 737-800s, China's Transport Ministry said.

-The Boeing 737 Max, which entered service in 2017, was grounded by regulators following the two crashes.
-They were blamed on a computer system that pushed the nose downward in flight and couldn’t be overridden by pilots.
+Boeing 737 Max jets, which first flew in 2017, were grounded after crashes in 2018 and 2019.
+In each case, flight-control software pushed the nose down shortly after takeoff, and pilots couldn't regain control.
+That software is not on 737-800s.

 Airlines were allowed to resume using the 737 Max after Boeing redesigned the system in a process overseen by regulators from the United States, Europe, China and the Middle East.